ProfPAThomas/py-galaxies/docs/jb_pygal/developers/profiling.rst

 This page outlines the profiling of the code and documents the attempts to improve both CPU and memory usage.

 I am really not sure what tools to use for the best here.
-One thing is certain, this needs to be done at the command line to avoid bloating the code: in particular `jupyter notebook` is horrendously memory guzzling.
-The inbuilt profiling tools are controlled by runtime boolean parameters `b_profile_cpu` and `b_profile_mem`.
+One thing is certain, this needs to be done at the command line to avoid bloating the code: in particular :code:`jupyter notebook` is horrendously memory guzzling.
+The inbuilt profiling tools are controlled by runtime boolean parameters :code:`b_profile_cpu` and :code:`b_profile_mem`.

 CPU time